These are my favourite writing tools and hacks. They help me to stay sane and organised.

 Disclosure: Many links on this page are affiliate links.
 This means that abidemi.tv will earn a commission if you decide to purchase one of the products below - at no cost to you.
-Please understand that everything below was chosen because we either use it or it has been highly recommended by other users.
+Please understand that everything below was chosen because I either use it or it has been highly recommended by other users.
 As always, do make your own judgement before purchasing.

 Libreoffice.
 Not many people realise this, but there’s a big ol’ world out there outside of Microsoft Office.
 And in this world, free, open source office software like Libre Office triumphs them all.
 Try it and you’ll have a hard time going back to standard office applications.